 Taking a trip to China?

-Although you might be able to bypass China’s Great Firewall using the “Unblock Basic Websites” option, I wouldn’t recommend CyberGhost to people visiting or living in China.
+Although you might be able to bypass China’s Great Firewall using CyberGhost, I wouldn’t recommend it to people visiting or living in China.
 Unfortunately, CyberGhost struggles to evade censorship in countries like China and the United Arab Emirates.

 Is CyberGhost’s customer service any good?